 How Does the Cost of Food Affect Diet?

 If we reflect back to Covid times, we note it brought an overwhelming number of global changes over the past 18 months, with one of the perhaps overlooked fallouts being food cost and subsequently, how the cost of food affects diet.

 For some, food cost increasing is a minor inconvenience, if noticeable at all.
-For others, it can be a huge strain on their finances, and alter their entire monthly budget.
+For many, it can be a huge strain on their finances, and alter their entire monthly budget.

 Not only can it cause financial difficulty, but food cost increases have also been shown to negatively impact malnutrition status in general populations, especially in children.
 Not only does this affect physical development, but it can also impact a child’s cognitive and social development as well (Meerman and Aphane, 2021).